-Playing on the stage with a dark backdrop and under dimmed fixated lightings in Usmar Ismail Hall, Jakarta, Tuesday night, one would forgo the thought of visual spectacle that night and expect the most in auditory treats from evolving jazz of Italia and Middle East.
+Playing on the stage with a dark backdrop and under fixated dim lighting in Usmar Ismail Hall, Jakarta, Tuesday night, one would forgo the thought of visual spectacle that night and expect the most in auditory treats from evolving jazz of Italy and Middle East.

 And then four of them came out of the main hall entrance instead of the backstage.
 They love to foray into the aisles and trigger the audience’s participation.
 As if one time seemed not enough, they reserved the energy for three more mood-rekindling rounds.

 Seeing the taciturn audience before them, the band’s bearded front man, Carlo Actis Dato, who have played musical instrument since childhood, a similar case to the rest members, forcibly shouted at anyone seating in front of him to sing from the guts, dragged women to stomp their feet and dance alongside him.

 Their choreography involved changing costumes and disassembling saxophone.
 All of this was done without losing the tempo, and the music never stopped playing.

 Dedicated contemporary artists